Health screening - men - ages 18 to 39

 - If you have vision problems, have an eye exam every 2 years, or more often if recommended by your provider.

-- At or after age 19, you should have a tetanus-diphtheria and acellular pertussis (Tdap) vaccine once as part of your tetanus-diphtheria vaccines if you did not receive it as an adolescent.
-You should have a tetanus-diphtheria booster every 10 years.
+- Tetanus-diphtheria and acellular pertussis (Tdap) vaccine: have one at or after age 19 as one of your tetanus-diphtheria vaccines if you did not receive it as an adolescent.

-- You should receive two doses of varicella vaccine if you never had chickenpox or the varicella vaccine.
+- Varicella vaccine: receive two doses if you never had chickenpox or the varicella vaccine.

-- You should receive one to two doses of the measles, mumps, and rubella (MMR) vaccine if you are not already immune to MMR.
-Your doctor can tell you if you are immune.
+- Measles, mumps, and rubella (MMR) vaccine: receive one to two doses if you are not already immune to MMR.
+Your doctor can tell you if you are immune

-Ask your provider about the human papilloma virus (HPV) vaccine if you are ages 19 to 26 and you have:
+Ask your provider about the human papillomavirus (HPV) vaccine if you have: